software-mansion/react-native-enriched/README.md

 - Only one level of lists is supported.
 We currently do not support nested lists.
 - Inline images are supported only on Android.
 - Codeblocks are supported only on Android.
+- iOS headings can't have the same `fontSize` in their config as input's `fontSize`.
+Doing so results in incorrect headings behavior.

 ## Future Plans